Orange County Auto Registration Fraud Attorney

 Vehicle registration fraud is covered under California Vehicle Code 4463, which states that fraudulent or altered vehicle registration takes place when you intentionally interfere with the license plate, stickers, or registration card in an effort to secure a financial gain or to avoid paying DMV taxes and fees.

-Some of the most common forms of auto registration fraud are explained below.
+Some other common forms of auto registration fraud that can lead to fraud charges include:

 Using fake registration tabs on your license plate is not as easy as it used to be as new technology in police cars scans license plates on the street and freeway.
 Understand that if you are caught using fake registration stickers on the road, you will likely be arrested and taken into custody.
 If it turns out that you created the fake registration tabs, you could also face forgery charges.
 Furthermore, depending on the situation, you could face petty theft charges since you deprived the DMV money due to them.